A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Method of Solution

-In this method we are using quasilinearization to linearize SBVP then method of collocation for discretization and finally using above defined wavelets for computation of numerical solutions.
-We consider differential equation \eqref{P3_eq1} with boundary conditions \eqref{P3_1b} and \eqref{P3_1c}.
-Quasilinearizing this equation, we get the form
+In this method, we use quasilinearization to linearize the SBVPs then we use the method of collocation for discretization and orthogonal wavelet methods for the computation of numerical solutions.
+We consider differential equation \eqref{P3_eq1} with boundary conditions \eqref{P3_1c}.
+Quasilinearizing equation \eqref{P3_eq1}, we get the following form of equation